Sidd-niv/result-server-project-python-backend/README.md

 ## Phase-2
-*Task-1 was to build login-logout for staff/Teachers -Which is done by sessions
+*Task-1 was to build login-logout for staff/Teachers Which is done by sessions

 *Task-2 was to generate graph to analyse each marks in each paper in percentage format.
--Graphs were generated using student data retrieved from database and with the help of matplotlib graphs were displayed on frontend
+Graphs were generated using student data retrieved from database and with the help of matplotlib graphs were displayed on frontend

 ## Phase-3
-*Task -1 was to build login and logout for admin -Which is done by sessions
+*Task -1 was to build login and logout for admin
+Which is done by sessions

 *Task-2 was to give CURD to admin
--For both students and teacher login and student database
+For both students and teacher login and student database